 For official travel information and regulations, refer to these resources:

-DGCA — Indian aviation authority
+DGCA (Directorate General of Civil Aviation) — Indian aviation regulator